 The state of the preservation has given archaeologists the single most complete medical profile ever compiled of an ancient human being.
 The pristine condition of the body allowed for a modern-day autopsy, which revealed many clues about her life.

 She was overweight, suffered from lower back pain, had clogged arteries, and had a severely damaged heart.
 She is the oldest diagnosed case of heart disease.
 Until her discovery, medical experts had argued that heart disease only existed in modern times.

 The Greenland Mummies

 The cause of death is unclear.
-Some suggested an accidental drowning of the entire family but no evidence could be found to support this.
-One of the women did have a tumor growing at the base of her skull and the younger boy likely died from his Calve-Perthes disease.
+Some suggested an accidental drowning of the entire family, but no evidence could be found to support this.
+One of the women did have a tumor growing at the base of her skull and the boy likely died from his Calve-Perthes disease.
 The infant was buried alive according to ancient Inuit custom.
-The cause of death of the other bodies remains unknown.
+The cause of death of the women remains unknown.